A 120-inch projector screen with its dimensions clearly visible

 As mentioned earlier, the aspect ratio refers to the proportional relationship between the width and height of the screen, expressed as a ratio or a decimal.
 The most common aspect ratios for projector screens are 4:3, 16:9, and 16:10, with each having its advantages and disadvantages depending on the content and applications.
 A 4:3 aspect ratio is best for older content such as VHS tapes and slides, while a 16:9 aspect ratio is best for widescreen content such as movies and video games.
 A 16:10 aspect ratio is best for business presentations and data visualization.
 It’s essential to choose the right aspect ratio for your content and then select a screen size that matches it.
 For instance, if you choose a 16:9 aspect ratio, you can get a 120-inch diagonal screen with a viewing area of approximately 105.7 inches wide and 59.4 inches tall, assuming a widescreen layout.

-See also How to Shop for a Tv Mount
+See also How to Wall Mount a Flat Screen Tv

 The difference between diagonal and viewing area measurements for projector screens